developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 Each Enterprise Keyboard Designer project contains one or more key layouts, which are defined as any grouping of keys.
 Layouts are created using “drag and drop” or the “grid layout” option and are saved as a single encrypted file.
 The project name becomes the file name, with “`.encrypted`” as the file extension (i.e. `myTC75Layout.encrypted`).

+### New in EKD 1.4
+Enterprise Keyboard Designer 1.4 (and later) includes the ability to create predefined responses that appear in a list for easy selection, which further improves the speed and accuracy of responses when using Enterprise Keyboard (**requires EKB 3.4 or later**).

+Learn how in the [Predefined Responses section](#predefinedresponses).

 ### General Usage Notes

 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
 Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.